lampo808/Fit/README.md

 At the moment, the best way to get started is to download/clone the repo, add it to your MATLAB path and run the examples under the folder `examples` (surprise, surprise).
 In the same folder look for the `README` for a descritpion of the example content.

+To check that everythig is supposedly working as expected, try to run the test suite: execute `runTest.m`, it should run without any error ("Assertion failed").

 <!-- ## Content